Looking for some hopping good fun to celebrate Easter this year?

 Easter Sunday At The Ritz Carlton

 Taking place on the La Brise Lawn, a fun-filled family day can be enjoyed with live cooking stations, an easter egg hunt, live magician shows, and a bouncy castle for family entertainment.
+The event promises to be even bigger than last year!

-- Mocktail packages start from AED 545 through to French Bubbles AED 895; kids 5-12 AED 245
+- Mocktail packages start from AED 595 through to French Bubbles AED 895; kids 5-12 AED 245

 - Bookings dine.dubai@ritzcarlton.com